CassandraB670/holbertonschool-shell/io_redirections_and_filters/README.md

 Task 10 - file 10-no_more_js
 	Write a script that deletes all the regular files (not the directories) with a .js extension that are present in the current directory and all its subfolders.

+Task 11 - file 11-directories
+	Write a script that counts the number of directories and sub-directories in the current directory.

+		The current and parent directories should not be taken into account Hidden directories should be counted